Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: The Bridges of Functional Analysis: Interpolation Theorems

 By integrating this K-functional against a weighted measure, we generate an entirely new parameterized family of real interpolation spaces, denoted $(X_0, X_1)_{\theta, q}$.
 The exact norm is defined by:

-The true triumph of the real interpolation method is its deep, fundamental connection to Lorentz spaces.
+A significant advantage of the real interpolation method is its deep, fundamental connection to Lorentz spaces.
 If we choose our starting Banach couple to be the ultimate endpoints of classical analysis---the space of integrable functions $L_1$ and the space of bounded functions $L_\infty$---and compute the real interpolation spaces between them, an astonishing equivalence emerges.

 It can be rigorously proven that for $f \in L_1 + L_\infty$, the K-functional for the couple $(L_1, L_\infty)$ is exactly equal to the integrated decreasing rearrangement: $K(f, t) = \int_0^t f^*(s) \, ds$.
 Substituting this equivalence into the K-functional integral norm perfectly reproduces the definition of the Lorentz space $L_{p,q}$.
+More precisely, with equivalent norms, see \cite{Berg}, \cite{Triebel}, \cite{Lunardi}.